-The architect has already submitted the design and floor plan for the new Administrative-Arts building.
-There are some modifications in the floor plan that have been recommended and the revised plans are still underway.
-The hope is that construction work will begin at the earliest.
+The architect has submitted the design and floor plan for the new Administrative-Arts building.
+Some modifications have been recommended and the revision of the building plans are still underway.
+We hope to start construction at the earliest.

 Girls’ Residence Hall

 Work on the new Girls’ Residence Hall, as depicted in the architect’s rendition below, has already begun.

 The building will accommodate 150 female students, as well as religious sisters and possibly also some female staff members .
 The plan is to have two more such buildings for female students and two more similar buildings for male students.